tsgates/arch-wiki-markdown/wiki/BURG.md

 > Other OS detection

-In some cases you may have other Operating Systems installed on other hard drives or partitions and you may want them to be listed in burg.
+In some cases, you may have other operating systems installed on other hard drives or partitions and you may want them to be listed in BURG.
 You can manually append their entries to /etc/burg.d/40_custom, something like:

-For windows :
+For Windows:

      menuentry "Windows 7" --class windows --class os {
      	insmod ntfs